 Canon T7i vs Leica M Typ 262

 The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Leica M (Typ 262) are two digital cameras that were revealed to the public, respectively, in February 2017 and November 2015.
-The T7i is a DSLR, while the M Typ 262 is a rangefinder-style mirrorless camera.
+The T7i is a DSLR, while the M Typ 262 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (T7i) and a full frame (M Typ 262) sensor.
 The Canon has a resolution of 24 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS Rebel T7i and the Leica M (Typ 262)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon T7i and the Leica M Typ 262 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.